IngmarBitter/defenders/md/NaturalTheology/Evil.Suffering/Evil.logic.slides.md

 ![](EvilPics/jesus.heals.jpg style="float: right; width: 8rem")

 - Intellectual problem
+  - "A good God would not allow evil and suffering"
+    - Strongest argument for Atheism (still fails)
   - Logical version
+    - "God and suffering are logically incompatible"
-  - Evidential (probabilistic) version
+  - Probabilistic version
+    - "Given the suffering we observe, God’s existence is improbable"
 - Emotional problem
-  - How we feel vs. what follows logically
+  - How can we live with the evil and suffering in and around us?

 ---

-## Keep Them Distinct
+## Keep Intellectual and Emotional Distinct

 ![](EvilPics/jesus.heals.jpg style="float: right; width: 8rem")

+- Intellectual
-- Intellectual: philosophical analysis
+  - Philosophical analysis
+- Emotional
-- Emotional: pastoral care and comfort
+  - Pastoral care and comfort
+- If conflated or mismatched:
   - Good intellectual answers can sound cold to the suffering
   - Pastoral responses can feel shallow in abstract debate
+- Focus now: Intellectual

 ---